Take Care Of You

 Today’s nurses face a physically and emotionally demanding career, with long hours, intense challenges, sometimes difficult patients, constant decision-making, and increasing patient loads.
 Their days are spent caring for a variety of patient needs, often sacrificing their own needs.
 However, sacrificing one’s own needs to care for others can lead to significant problems for the nurse, the patients, and the clinic or hospital.

-The American Nurses Association Code of Ethics addresses self-care, stating in the fifth tenet: “The nurse owes the same duties to self as to others, including the responsiblity to preserve integrity and safety, to maintain competence, and to continue personal and professional growth.”
-This means that while nurses are often so busy caring for others, they also need to make taking care of themselves a priority.
+The American Nurses Association Code of Ethics addresses self-care, stating in the fifth tenet: “The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence, and to continue personal and professional growth.”
+This underscores that while nurses are often so busy caring for others, they also need to make taking care of themselves a priority.

 The Cost of a Lack of Self-Care